How to Create Large Parentheses in Finale

-If you need to create large brackets that span multiple staves, using the default fonts may not be a good idea as they look
+If you need to create large parentheses that span multiple staves, using the default fonts may not be a good idea as they look

 too bold at that size: